Chart Color Schemes

 Burnside faces significant health challenges, according to AreaSearch's assessment.

-The area has a considerably higher prevalence of common health conditions compared to average, with older age cohorts experiencing this to an even greater extent.
-Approximately 52% of Burnside's total population (~1,826 people) have private health cover, slightly above the average for SA2 areas.
-Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 10.2 and 9.2% of residents respectively.
-Conversely, 64.5% of Burnside's residents report having no medical ailments, compared to 67.6% across Rest of Qld.
-Working-age residents in Burnside have a higher prevalence of chronic health conditions than average.
-The area has 17.4% of residents aged 65 and over (607 people), lower than the 20.4% in Rest of Qld.
-Health outcomes among seniors present some challenges, ranking lower nationally compared to the broader population.
+The area has a considerably higher prevalence of common health conditions compared to average, with an even greater disparity seen among older age cohorts.
+Approximately 52% (~1,826 people) of Burnside residents have private health cover, slightly above the average SA2 area rate.
+Mental health issues and arthritis are the most prevalent medical conditions in Burnside, affecting 10.2% and 9.2% of residents respectively.
+Conversely, 64.5% of residents report being free from medical ailments, compared to 67.6% across Regional Qld.
+Working-age residents exhibit a higher-than-average prevalence of chronic health conditions.
+Burnside has 17.1% (597 people) of residents aged 65 and over, lower than the 20.4% figure for Regional Qld.
+While health outcomes among seniors present some challenges, they rank lower nationally compared to broader population figures.

 Frequently Asked Questions - Health